nguyenthanhtien/BinaryTreeExtension/README.md

 # How do I use it?

-Install BinaryTreeExtension
+Install BinaryTreeExtension ;
+Add "using BinaryTree.Extension" if using .NET Framework (4.5 or higher);
-Add "using BinaryTree.Extension";
+Add "using BinaryTree.Extension.Core" if using .NET Core (1.0 or higher);

 # Example